Examinations

 Request Procedures for all Oral Examinations

-At least two weeks prior to any oral examination, the candidate must formally contact the Director of Graduate Studies, and submit a written request to their COGA advisor in order to request and schedule any thesis or non-thesis examination through the College of Liberal Arts and Sciences.
+At least three weeks prior to any oral examination, the candidate must formally contact the Director of Graduate Studies, and submit a written request to the Graduate Program Coordinator in order to request and schedule any thesis or non-thesis examination through the College of Liberal Arts and Sciences.
 The Director of Graduate Studies will inform the chair of the committee whether or not the student is eligible to take the written and oral examinations.
 Students must consult the Master's Degree Checklist prior to scheduling any exam.
 All final exams require approval by the DGS and COGA advisor prior to taking place.